Hell Is for Heroes (film): Plot

-A German raid results in Cumberly's death, but Reese manages to eliminate three Germans in close combat.
-Worried that the German survivors will report on the under-strength American lines, Reese recommends attacking a large, opposing German pillbox, flanked by a minefield and barbed wire, to make the enemy pause and convince them the Americans are at normal strength.
-Larkin, fearing an overwhelming enemy assault on their positions, decides to go find Pike and obtain his permission for the pillbox attack.
-Unable to locate Pike because he has gone to the rear, Larkin returns and berates Reese when he finds out Henshaw, whom Larkin had put in charge in his absence, had been convinced by Reese to go to a supply dump to obtain satchel charges.
-After a heated argument with Reese, Larkin is killed in an artillery barrage.
-Reese decides to proceed without orders and two others, Henshaw and Kolinsky, go along.
-Shortly after they set out, Sgt.
-Pike and the rest of the company begin to return to the line.
+Cumberly is killed in a German raid, but Reese kills three of the Germans in close combat.
+Worried the survivors will report how weak their positions are, Reese recommends attacking a large German pillbox flanked by a minefield and barbed wire.
+Larkin is unable to locate Pike to obtain permission, and argues with Reese about sending a man for satchel charges.
+When Larkin is killed by an artillery barrage Reese proceeds without orders, taking Henshaw and Kolinsky.
+Shortly after they set out, Sergeant Pike and the rest of the company begin to return to the line.

-The squad's attack fails when Henshaw accidentally sets off an undetected S-mine, fatally burning with the exploding flamethrower tanks he carries, as well as illuminating the battlefield.
-Reese and Kolinsky retreat, covered by smoke from the company mortar squad.
-As they run back to their lines, Kolinsky is struck by shrapnel through the back and abdomen, and finally dies, screaming about his guts, as a medic and others attend to his wounds.
+During the attack, Henshaw sets off an undetected S-mine and the flamethrower tanks he's carrying detonate, killing him.
+Reese and Kolinsky retreat, covered by smoke from the company mortar squad, but Kolinsky is struck by shrapnel through the back and abdomen, and dies as others try to tend his wounds.

-A furious Captain Loomis berates Reese and promises him a court-martial for defying orders to hold the line, but only after the American assault at dawn.
-The dominant German pillbox fires on the advancing Americans, who press on despite heavy casualties.
-Determined to eliminate the pillbox, Reese gets within striking range, aided by Corby, manning a flamethrower.
-Reese throws a satchel charge into the pillbox, but, in the process, is wounded in the back and stomach.
-When the unexploded satchel charge is tossed out by the alert defenders, the wounded Reese retrieves it and carries it back through the pillbox opening, blowing up the fortification's occupants and himself.
-Corby, at Pike's command, directs his flamethrower at the blown-out pillbox window, until it is engulfed with fire, as the Americans continue to advance, and fall, to other unseen German weapons.
+A furious Captain Loomis berates Reese and promises him a court-martial for defying orders, and the company launches a dawn attack.
+The German pillbox inflicts heavy casualties, but Reese and Coby get close enough to use a flamethrower and satchel chargees.
+Reese is wounded and his satchel charge is tossed back out of the bunker by the defenders.
+Reese retrieves it and carries it back through the pillbox opening, blowing up the fortification's occupants and himself.
+Pike orders Corby to burn the bunker with his flamethrower and the Americans continue the advance.